 “Tissue engineering has been around for about 30 years.
 While we are not where the original pioneers would want us to be, creating new limbs for example, at a cellular level 3D tissue engineering is providing scientists with a readily available, high quality and standardised substitute to the need to use tissue from animals.”He added:

 “The work we are doing with Mat in the world of antibiotics is just one example of how we are using this technology at University of Plymouth.
-Colleagues are engaging with 3D tissue technology to investigate oral cancer and to mimic such tumours in vitro – adding greatly to our knowledge about the genesis and development of oral cancer.”Dr. Upton added:
+Colleagues are engaging with 3D tissue technology to investigate oral cancer and to mimic such tumours in vitro – adding greatly to our knowledge about the genesis and development of oral cancer.”Professor Upton added:

 “This sort of technology gives us access to an almost inexhaustible supply of cellular tissue which can be ‘pre-programmed’ to meet our research needs exactly.
 Not only does this give us a valid alternative to using animals, in many cases it provides us with a better standard of alternative.
-To be able to draw on the expertise of colleagues in the same university is not only convenient; it also gives us immense opportunity to really develop our research themes cost-effectively and efficiently.”The team involved with this research includes: Dr Mathew Upton, Dr. Vehid Salih, Dr. Louise Belfield and PhD student Samantha Gould.
+To be able to draw on the expertise of colleagues in the same university is not only convenient; it also gives us immense opportunity to really develop our research themes cost-effectively and efficiently.”The team involved with this research includes: Professor Mathew Upton, Dr Vehid Salih, Dr Louise Belfield and PhD student Samantha Gould.